nodeapps/boilerplates/ReadMe.md

 ## Application Boilerplates

 This repo contains a collection of "boilerplate applications".
-These are ready-to-run, minimal, and barebrone node.js that are meant to get you started on applications from zero to deployed for a variety of different node.js libraries.
+These are  minimal and ready-to-run node.js applications designed to get you from zero to deployed in minutes.

 ## Installation